IvanYuantama/CH4-CoreLocation/README.md

 ### About Privacy

 The app requests a single permission: `NSLocationWhenInUseUsageDescription`, which allows location access only while the app is in the foreground.
 No location data is stored on-device or transmitted beyond the coordinate sent to our own backend API for spatial analysis.
-The AI summary is generated entirely on-device by Foundation Models and never leaves the device.

 If the user denies location permission, the map defaults to a region centered on Bali and the "analyze current location" button is disabled.
 A card is shown to guide the user to enable location access in Settings.
 Everything else in the app still works normally.